 Father of Greatness: The Transcendent God in Manichaean Cosmology

-At the heart of the Manichaean myth lies the story of the liberation of Light from the shackles of Darkness – a process unfolding right now in our world, which is a realm where two natures are intermingled.
+At the heart of the Manichaean myth lies the story of the liberation of Light from the shackles of Darkness—a process unfolding right now in our world, which serves as the realm where these two natures intermingle.
 Manichaean cosmology is traditionally divided into three aeons.
-The first aeon is the primordial one, where Light and Darkness exist in absolute separation.
-The second aeon is the time of mixture, when, as a result of an attack by Darkness, particles of Light were scattered throughout the universe, and the luminous gods built our cosmos as a giant mechanism for their liberation.
-The third aeon is the eschatological one: this is the period of final separation, when all the saved Light will return to the Father of Greatness, the supreme God, and Darkness will be forever locked in a dungeon.
+The first aeon is the primordial state, where Light and Darkness exist in absolute separation.
+The second aeon is the time of mixture, when, following an assault by Darkness, particles of Light were scattered throughout the universe, and the luminous gods constructed our cosmos as a vast mechanism for their liberation.
+The third aeon is eschatological: it is the period of final separation, when all rescued Light returns to the Father of Greatness, the supreme God, and Darkness is locked away in a prison forever.

-In common understanding, the Father of Greatness is often perceived as an active participant in this cosmological drama, acting on par with the King of Darkness.
-However, upon closer inspection, the figure of the supreme God turns out to be far more complex and transcendent.
+In common parlance, the Father of Greatness is often perceived as an active participant in this cosmological drama, acting on equal footing with the King of Darkness.
+Yet, upon closer inspection, the figure of the supreme God proves far more complex and transcendent.

-In the works of Blessed Augustine, fragments from the Epistula Fundamenti ("Letter of the Foundation") have been preserved – a canonical text written by Mani himself and widely known among the Manichaeans of North Africa.
+The works of St. Augustine preserve fragments of the Epistula Fundamenti (the "Letter of the Foundation"), a canonical text authored by Mani himself and widely known among the Manichaeans of North Africa.
 The seventh fragment of this text states:

-The Father of the blessed light knew that great defilement and destruction would rise from the darkness and threaten his holy aeons – unless he opposed it with an outstanding, brilliant, and powerful deity, through whom he would at once overcome the offspring of darkness and destroy them, and thereby, after their destruction, ensure eternal peace for the inhabitants of light.
+The Father of the blessed light knew that a great defilement and destruction was rising from the darkness, threatening his holy aeons.
+He realized he must oppose it with an eminent, brilliant, and powerful deity—one through whom he could at once overcome the offspring of darkness, annihilate them, and thereby secure eternal peace for the inhabitants of the light.

-From this fragment, it follows that the Father foresaw the threat from Darkness.
-However, His response is not a direct confrontation, but distancing through emanations.
-Since the nature of God is eternal peace and tranquility, He calls forth from Himself the Mother of Life, who, in turn, calls forth the Primal Man, so that they might become a shield for His kingdom.
-By creating these levels of emanations, the Father moves the conflict far beyond the boundaries of His abode.
-He delegates the battle to the summoned deities, while He Himself remains untouched and hidden from the defilement of the mixture.
+This fragment suggests that the Father foresaw the threat posed by the Darkness.
+Yet, His response was not direct confrontation, but rather distancing through emanations.
+Because the nature of God is eternal stillness and peace, He summoned from within Himself the Mother of Life, who in turn summoned the Primal Man to serve as a shield for His kingdom.
+By creating these levels of emanation, the Father pushed the conflict far beyond the borders of His abode.
+He delegated the battle to these invoked deities, remaining Himself untouched and hidden from the defilement of admixture.

 The Veils

-The motif of concealment continues in the Kephalaia (162, 26–27).
-According to this text, the redeemed light passes from the Sun (which, through its constant replenishment, "reveals the mystery of the Father") to the New Aeon, erected by the Great Builder for the time of mixture.
-There, the saved souls and gods find rest, awaiting the final burial of darkness – and only then will the Father "reveal his image to them again and be able to receive them into his treasury again."
+The motif of concealment persists in the Kephalaia (162, 26–27).
+According to this text, the redeemed light passes from the Sun—which, through its constant replenishment, "manifests the mystery of the Father"—to the New Aeon, erected by the Great Builder for the time of mixture.
+There, the saved souls and gods find rest while awaiting the final burial of darkness; only then will the Father "reveal His image to them once more and be able to receive them back into His treasury."

-These fragments show that throughout the history of the universe, the Veils separate the Father of Greatness from all of creation.
-It is noteworthy that even the highest luminous gods, who lead the struggle in the cosmos, are separated from Him.
-Only in the third, eschatological aeon will the Veils fall, and the face of the Father will be revealed to all saved creation for the first time in an eternity.
+These fragments demonstrate that throughout the history of the universe, Veils have separated the Father of Greatness from all of creation.
+It is notable that even the highest luminous gods, who wage war within the cosmos, remain separated from Him.
+Only in the third, eschatological aeon will the Veils fall, and for the first time in an eternity, the face of the Father will be revealed to all redeemed creation.

 Zurvan

-Zurvan is the god of infinite time and destiny in the Zurvanite branch of Zoroastrianism.
-Like the Manichaean Father, Zurvan is transcendent to the cosmic battle (between Ohrmazd and Ahriman) and precedes it.
-It is this typological similarity that made cultural translation possible: both deities are conceived as absolute, transcendent primordial principles that stand above the struggle of two forces and do not intervene in it directly.
+Zurvan is the god of infinite time and destiny within the Zurvanite branch of Zoroastrianism.
+Like the Manichaean Father, Zurvan transcends the cosmic battle between Ahura Mazda and Ahriman, preceding it entirely.
+This typological resemblance facilitated a cultural translation: both deities are conceived as absolute, transcendent primordial principles that stand above the clash of these two forces without intervening directly.

-One could say that the cosmological drama of Manichaeism is built on a paradox: the supreme God initiates salvation, but He Himself remains outside the history of the conflict.
-The concealment of the Father of Greatness is a guarantee that the nature of the divine Light (peace and tranquility) will remain undefiled.
-Separated by the Veils from the suffering cosmos, He dwells in eternal inaccessibility, delegating the struggle to His emanations.
-Only at the very end of time, when Darkness is finally defeated and isolated, will the Veils fall, and the transcendent God will once again become immanent to His creation, receiving the saved Light back into the primordial treasury.
+The Manichaean cosmological drama rests upon a paradox: the supreme God initiates salvation while remaining entirely outside the history of the conflict.
+The hiddenness of the Father of Greatness ensures that the nature of divine Light—peace and stillness—remains unblemished.
+Separated by Veils from the suffering cosmos, He dwells in eternal inaccessibility, delegating the struggle to His emanations.
+Only at the end of time, when Darkness is finally defeated and isolated, will the Veils fall.
+Then, the transcendent God will become immanent to His creation once more, receiving the redeemed Light back into the primordial treasury.

 Loading comments...